fraser-lab/fraser-lab.github.io/methods/index.md

 **Note special meeting times: Monday and Tuesday 10am-5pm , with Wednesday off for Thanksgiving Break**

 **Presentations on Methods Week**: Two students from each Method Team will present for 10 minutes and summarize what occured in Week 2.
 Take pictures and try to give the students a feel for not only the theory of what you learned but also the practical aspects!
-  - EM: TBD
+  - EM: Bryan Faust and Hayarpi Torosyan
-  - X-ray: TBD
+  - X-ray: Elissa Fink and Matthew Klope
-  - NMR: TBD
+  - NMR: Jasmine King and Arthur Tran
 _Groups_
 - 1:
 - 2: